2020 WFD Rules

 Qualifying WFD Modes (underlined): CW, Phone (includes SSB, AM, FM, Dstar, C4FM, Mototurbo... if the end result is voice it’s phone), and Digital (includes PSK, RTTY, Olivia, Packet, SSTV, ATV and other soundcard modes.
 If the end result is text or a picture, it’s digital).
 Note: Working the same station in multiple digital or phone modes on any one band will result in “dupes” in your logging software.

 Operator: Any person that operates a radio, keyboard, microphone or CW key, including logging assistance.
 This does not include non-operators, such as those who cook or serve food, but do not participate in the radio operation.

-All rules governing amateur radio must be observed throughout.
+All rules governing amateur radio at your location must be observed throughout.

-Bonus Points: The more details by you will help with scoring.
+Bonus Points: The more details you add here will help with scoring.

 Although not required, we recommend the WFD Logging program by N3FJP, www.n3fjp.com.
 W3KM also has excellent software N1MM also has some excellent software, but it can be tricky to set up for WFD and if done improperly may not log properly.
 Be sure that whatever software you use generates a properly formatted Cabrillo WFD log file.
 THAT'S the file you'll attach to your entry submission email

 WFD has always had an Emcomm emphasis, even when SPAR sponsored it..
 We waited for FT8 2.0, hoping it would be more flexible as we were told it would be, but were disappointed that the new release will NOT do the WFD Exchange as it currently stands.
 That alone rules out FT8 for WFD.
 Also, it's ability to carry any emergency message is near nil... try sending "SOS - HMS TITANIC - HIT ICE - SINKING - 82.566N 34.713W".
 Almost any other mode CAN send that (or the WFD Exchange).